elementary-data/dbt-data-reliability/README.md

 Thank you :orange_heart: Whether it’s a bug fix, new feature, or additional documentation - we greatly appreciate contributions!

-Check out the [contributions guide](https://docs.elementary-data.com/project-overview/contributions) and [open issues](https://github.com/elementary-data/elementary/issues).
+Check out the [contributions guide](https://docs.elementary-data.com/project-overview/contributions) and [open issues](https://github.com/elementary-data/elementary/issues) in the main repo.